orcchg/StockShockAndroid/README.md

 interfaces, we could use the latter to fill an internal key-value map, where key is a **CoreLibApi**/**FeatureApi** interface and value is an implementation of it, which is actually a Dagger component **FeatureComponent**.
 This is all done with Dagger's multibindings, see `:app` module for details.
-This gives us an easy way to provide dependencies between core-libs and features while keeping them in isolation from each either and allowing to only use determined set of public functionality, given by **FeatureInteractor**.
+This gives us an easy way to provide dependencies between core-libs and features while keeping them in isolation from each other and allowing them to only use determined set of public functionality, given by **FeatureInteractor**.
 We use Dagger component dependencies for it.
-CoreLib and Feature Dagger components reside in multibindings map in Application and exposed via **CoreLibApi**/**FeatureApi** interfaces for further usage.
+CoreLib and Feature Dagger components reside in multibindings map in Application and are exposed via **CoreLibApi**/**FeatureApi** interfaces for further usage.
 So, the business logic of any CoreLib or Feature (given by **FeatureInteractor**) is always available and global.
 A specific Feature's internal Dagger component on **Presentation Layer** might just use that business logic by being dependent on **FeatureApi** component and inject bindings (that use business logic, i.e